CarsonOli/trivia-trek/README.md

 # Trivia Trek - OIT Coding Challenge Submission

-A trivia game built for the Code Challenge "Trivia Trek".
-This application fetches random questions from the Open Trivia Database API and presents them in an interactive, clean interface.
+This is a trivia game that I built for the coding challenge.
+The web app fetches random questions from the Open Trivia Database API based on category and challenge level.

-## How to Run the Project
+## Setup

 1.  **Clone or Download** this repository.
 2. Navigate to the project folder in your terminal.